Updated: Jul 20

 For example, a report on accounts payable can help you find old bills that are charging you interest.
 A report on accounts receivable shows which customers are slow to pay, so you know who to call or which jobs to lien.
 A cash flow forecast tells you when you could run out of money so you can repair the problem before it hurts your business's bottom line.

 Also, business leaders need real-time construction cash flow analysis.
 Actual financial data enables you to determine your overall financial health.
 That way, you'll be able to make smarter choices that will ultimately benefit the company.
-Accounting software is now designed to better manage cash flow in construction projects.
+Accounting software is now designed to better cash flow management in construction projects.
 With accounting software, you can keep a close eye on your books and have the information correct and up-to-date.

 Set accurate estimates